A (long) introduction

 One of the first card designs + my first logo

-My visa finally got accepted and I felt so lucky.
-(The visa process was then like a lottery, names get picked out of a hat - maybe not so literally but the odds are against you).
+My visa finally got accepted in September 2016 and I felt so lucky.
+(The visa process at the time was like a lottery - the odds were against you).
 I moved back to Ohio and closed my Etsy shop.
-I had enjoyed working on it and the thrill each time I got an order but I knew I wouldn't have time as my work hours were long.
-I also wasn't allowed another income as a rule of my visa, so I happily left it behind and went back to my Ohio life.
-I met the nicest people in that job, I enjoyed going into work every day (which I've since realised isn't common) and I loved what I did.
-I also made the most of living in America and travelled to 30 states and discovered a love for their National Parks.
+I knew I wouldn't have time to keep it up as my work hours were long and my visa didn't allow another income, so I happily left it behind and went back to my Ohio life.
+I met the nicest people in that job and I enjoyed going to work every day (which I've since realised isn't a given).
+I also made the most of living in America and travelled to 30 states and discovered a love for National Parks.

 Bamber Prints Blog - A (Long) Introduction - Photographs of my travels around America